ssozonoff/sleepy_sensor/README.md

 ## Future Enhancements

-1. **Runtime configuration**: Move constants to node preferences
+1. **Runtime configuration**: Move sampling constants (interval, count, timeouts) to node preferences for configuration via serial commands
-2. **Multi-zone broadcasting**: Broadcast to multiple zones simultaneously
-3. **Adaptive sampling**: Adjust sample rate based on sensor variance
+2. **Adaptive sampling**: Adjust sample rate based on sensor variance (e.g., sample more frequently when temperature changing rapidly)
-4. **Low battery mode**: Reduce wake frequency when battery low
+3. **Low battery mode**: Reduce wake frequency and disable non-critical features when battery below threshold
-5. **Sensor warmup state**: Built-in support for sensors requiring warmup time
+4. **Sensor warmup state**: Built-in support for sensors requiring warmup time (e.g., gas sensors, CO2 sensors)
-6. **Data buffering**: Store multiple telemetry readings when mesh unavailable
+5. **Data buffering with retry**: Store multiple telemetry readings in flash when mesh unavailable, transmit on next successful wake
+6. **Conditional telemetry**: Only transmit when sensor values change beyond a threshold to reduce airtime
+7. **Multi-zone broadcasting**: Broadcast to multiple zones simultaneously for redundant routing
+8. **Configurable encryption**: Runtime PSK configuration without hardcoding, with key rotation support

+## Security Considerations

+### Private Channels
+- PSK is stored in **plaintext in flash** - physical device security is critical
+- Use 256-bit keys (32 bytes) for maximum security
+- Rotate keys periodically, especially if devices are lost or compromised
+- Keep PSK secret and use secure channels for distribution to nodes/gateways

+### Zone-Based Routing
+- Zones provide **routing isolation**, not security/encryption
+- Zone names are public and can be observed by network monitoring
+- Use descriptive but non-sensitive zone names (avoid "vault", "sensitive-lab", etc.)
+- Combine zones with private channels for both routing control and data security

+### Physical Security
+- Nodes contain cryptographic material (identity keys, PSKs)
+- If device is physically compromised, assume all keys are compromised
+- Consider tamper-evident enclosures for high-security deployments
+- Use secure boot/flash encryption on platforms that support it

+### Best Practices
+1. **Defense in depth**: Use both private channels AND zones for maximum security
+2. **Key management**: Maintain a secure registry of PSKs and which nodes use them
+3. **Network segmentation**: Use different PSKs for different security zones
+4. **Monitoring**: Log and monitor telemetry at gateways for anomalies
+5. **Battery monitoring**: Low battery can indicate theft or tampering

 ## Resources